alesteromeria/devops-exercises/topics/linux/README.md

 </b></details>

 <details>
-<summary>Explain what each of the following commands does and give an example on how to use it:
+<summary><s>Explain what each of the following commands does and give an example on how to use it:

   * touch
   * ls